StanfordHCI/HPDS-legacy/CONTRIBUTING.md

 This project is the sensing platform for the Hybrid Physical + Digital Spaces Project.
 This sensing platform is going to be used in two ways:

-(1) To power data collection for short-term (1 hr) experiments determining the impact of build environments on human wellbeing.
+1. To power data collection for short-term (1 hr) experiments determining the impact of build environments on human wellbeing.
 These experiments are being done with the Catalyst Group - over Summer 2018 we worked to determine experimental protocol and to find rooms on campus which would be suitable for these experiments to take place (e.g. natural light that can be cut off, building that gives us sufficient data from buildin sensors, etc.).

-(2) To power data collection for a longer-term digital intervention pilot which we intend to pilot in Lantana later this year.
+2. To power data collection for a longer-term digital intervention pilot which we intend to pilot in Lantana later this year.
 The idea behind this pilot is that a digital display will be installed in Lantana, the displayed image of which varies depending on users' progress toward goals of wellbeing (these will be determined before installation, but may include increasing one's daily step count, getting sufficient sleep each night, etc.).
+For example, each person may have a rendered plot of a garden displayed on the screen.
+Flowers would grow on participants' plots as they approach their goals for the week.

 I've also created [a system diagram](https://docs.google.com/presentation/d/1LOPQ9DrceVtQM-4Q3sGZyE6UcYlD4UMBH01ypuS9-ck/edit?usp=sharing) illustrating the various pieces of sensing data which this platform is (and will be) collecting.